krutoo/rglk/README.md

 import { Explorer } from 'rglk';

 const pathfinder = new Pathfinder((x, y) => {
-    // return true if tile is can be visited
+    // should return true if tile is can be visited });

-});
+// returns Array of points

-pathfinder.search(x1, y1, x2, y2); // returns Array of points
+pathfinder.search(x1, y1, x2, y2);
 ```

 ### PRNG 💾